All opportunities are listed below. If there are no current positions listed, please check back often as we post job openings as they become vacant.

-- Conduct primary topic research and develop Content Resource Document for in house displays
+- Conduct primary topic research and develop Content Resource Document for self curated exhibits

-- Research, write and edit exhibit labels, visitor handouts and other exhibition interpretation materials
+- Research, write and edit exhibit labels, visitor collateral and other exhibition interpretation materials

 - Research, develop and prototype exhibit interactives

-- Serve as project manager during in house exhibit implementation phase.
+- Assist in project management during in house exhibit implementation phase.